openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   Cohorts are an optional feature of courses on the edX platform.
-For information about how you enable the cohort feature, set up cohorts, and assign learners to them, see :ref:`partnercoursestaff:Cohorts Overview`.
+For information about how you enable the cohort feature, set up cohorts, and assign learners to them, see :ref:`Cohorts Overview`.

 .. _Component_g: